These Are The 14 Best Sleep Tips We've Heard All Year

 The deep and restorative sleep you've always dreamt about*

-For a little extra sleep support, many experts in mbg's wheelhouse now reach for our magnesium+ supplement, which combines calming magnesium glycinate with jujube, a fruit that's used for insomnia in traditional Chinese medicine, and pharmaGABA, a neurotransmitter that helps the brain wind down.*
+For a little extra sleep support, many experts in mbg's wheelhouse now reach for our sleep support+ supplement, which combines calming magnesium glycinate with jujube, a fruit that's used for insomnia in traditional Chinese medicine, and pharmaGABA, a neurotransmitter that helps the brain wind down.*

 3. Lay off the glass of water by your bed.